Fasil Gebremichael

-Fasil Gebremichael Woldegebriel (ፋሲል ገብረሚካኤል; born 17 October 2000) is an Ethiopian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Bahir Dar Kenema and the Ethiopia national team.
+Fasil Gebremichael Woldegebriel (ፋሲል ገብረሚካኤል; born 17 October 2000) is an Ethiopian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Saint George and the Ethiopia national team.

 Club career

 Gebremichael began his senior career with Sebeta City, before transferring to Bahir Dar Kenema in 2021.

 International career

 Gebremichael made his international debut with the Ethiopia national team in a 0–0 friendly tie with Uganda on 29 August 2021.